ecn310/course-project-zipcentercrime/Reproducibility Package/README.md

 Follow these steps to limit the data sets to data from 2017
 ### 2017 911 Calls
 1. Open Create_2017_911_call_data.do through this [link](https://github.com/ecn310/course-project-zipcentercrime/blob/main/Reproducibility%20Package/Do%20files/911%20Call%20data%20by%20year/Create_2017_911_call_data.do) or by clicking Do Files\911 Call data by year\Create_2017_911_call_data.do
-2. Edit the working directory and file paths to where the 911 call raw data set is saved on your computer
+2. Edit the working directory in line 11 to where the 911 call raw data set is saved on your computer
-3. Run the do file
+3. Running the do file creates the 2017_911_call_data.dta file
 ### 2017 Treatment Centers
 1. Open create_2017_treatment_center_data.do through this [link](https://github.com/ecn310/course-project-zipcentercrime/blob/main/Reproducibility%20Package/Do%20files/Treatment%20Center%20by%20year/create_2017_treatment_center_data.do) or by clicking Do Files\Treatment Center by year\create_2017_treatment_center_data.do
-2. Edit the working directory and file paths to where the 911 call raw data set is saved on your computer
+2. Edit the working directory in line 11 to where the center raw data is stored in github on your computer
-3. Run the do file
+3. Running this do file creates the 2017_treatment_center_data.dta file
 # ArcGIS Pro Process
 Follow these steps to reproduce the geocoded data
 ### Set up